-Children's Hearings Scotland's (CHS’) Complaints Handling Procedure (CHP) follows best practice advice given to public bodies by the Scottish Public Services Ombudsman (SPSO).
-A copy of our CHP can be found here.
+Children's Hearings Scotland's (CHS) Complaints Handling Procedure (CHP) follows best practice advice given to public bodies by the Scottish Public Services Ombudsman (SPSO).
+Please access a copy of our CHP.

-Please note, because of the current climate it might take a little longer for us to get back to you, however we will do our best to make sure we are in contact with you as soon as we possibly can.
+Please be aware that because of the current climate it might take a little longer for us to get back to you.
+But we will do our best to make sure we are in contact with you as soon as we are able.

 How do I make a complaint?